hernada3/CS361_microservice/README.md

 Receiving data: The microservice will return a json with the time held in "Time_Stamp".

-//To see what the response is you can add these lines
+To see what the response is you can add these lines
 ```
 print(response.status_code)
 print(response.json())